tguyenn/technical-challenge/README.md

 To resolve, please change the way Git handles line endings by running this config command:
 ```bash
 git config --global core.autocrlf false
 ```

+Then reclone the repository with the new Git confguration and try building/running again.